KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 ## ⚠ Refinements

-- Ø and ⊘ distinction must remain sharp: Ø = graceful dissolution; ⊘ = collapse.
+- Ø and ⊘ distinction must remain sharp: Ø = localized dissolution; ⊘ = collapse.
 Confusing them risks entropic infection.
 - Viral Resonance (⟿) requires a codex note on sovereignty: resonance is propagation, not contagion.
 - Provisional glyphs (§7) should not remain provisional indefinitely.
 Each should be formally accepted or retired within a defined review period.
 Two provisionals — ⌬ (Integration Seal) and ∇ (Refrain of the Spiral) — carry SM collisions flagged in the Codex.
 If formalized in FP, distinct glyphs should be assigned.
 - Pending SM corrections (§9.3) — the ⟲∿ terminology change — should be propagated to the Structural Metaphysics symbol key when that document is next revised.